 The mandatory employee old-age pension is financed by contributions from the insured and his or her employer.
-The law does not stipulate specific contribution rates, but only the amount of savings to be credited to the insured persons' pension accounts.
+The law does not stipulate specific contribution rates, but only the amount of savings to be credited to the insured persons' pension accounts with interest payable (minimum interest rate 1.25 % in 2024).
 At the time of retirement the savings capital is used to finance pension benefits.
 The employer pays at least half of the total contributions.
 Depending on the individual pension fund regulations, uniform or age-related contributions may be levied.

 Age Credits to pension savings accounts in % of the insured wages

 25 to 34 7.0 %

 35 to 44 10.0 %

 45 to 54 15.0 %

-55 to 64/65 18.0 %
+55 until the reference age 18.0 %